List of life zones by region

-The climate and ecology of different locations on the globe naturally separate into life zones, depending on elevation, location, and latitude.
+The climate and ecology of different locations on the globe naturally separate into life zones, depending on elevation, latitude, and location.
 The generally strong dependency on elevation is known as altitudinal zonation: the average temperature of a location decreases as the elevation increases.

 The general effect of elevation depends on atmospheric physics.
 However, the specific climate and ecology of any particular location depends on specific features of that location.
 This article provides a list of life zones by region, in order to illustrate the features of life zones for regions around the globe.